couchbaselabs/hands_on_n1ql/content/slide-72.md

-# Indexing and Query Tuning
+# Part 3 : Indexing and Query Tuning

+## Index Hints : USE INDEX
 USE INDEX is a hint to the planner to choose that index when appropriate.
 Only relevant hints are used and others are ignored.